SEIR-7-06/react-intro/README.md

 ![react-logo](./images/react-white-logo.png)

 ## Learning Objectives
-- Basic parts of a React app
+- An overview of what React is and why it is popular
-- React Components
+- Set up a React application
+- Create components
+- Render components within other components
 - Parent/Child Relationship with React components

 [React Documentation](https://reactjs.org/)